-If you’re considering a career in medicine, it’s never too early to start planning.
-Along with your coursework, the real-world experiences you gain as a high school student and undergraduate are heavily considered as part of your medical school application.
+Along with coursework, the real-world experiences gained as a high school student and undergraduate are heavily considered as part of a Medical School application.

-This roundup of resources will help you prepare and improve your admission prospects.
+These resources will help students prepare and improve their admission prospects.

-This SNMA program supports minority pre-medical students by building relationships with current students.
+The SNMA Mentor Program supports minority pre-medical students by building relationships with current students.